Rakesh6720/python_Collection_of_Classifiers/README.md

 <h3><b>Multilayer Perceptron</h3></b>
 Supervised learning that uses backpropagation to fix errors as it trains on data.
 Stochastic Gradient DEscent and Backpropagation are the de facto models for neural networks.
-*Surprisingly prone to overfitting at an alpha value below 5.
+<br><em>*Surprisingly prone to overfitting at an alpha value below 5.
 I speculate because the data set was so small having heigher value for weights as alpha parameter in the MLP method the result skewed.
-This was the only classifier to incorrectly classify the test data.
+This was the only classifier to incorrectly classify the test data.</em>

 <h3><b>AdaBoost</h3></b>
 Fits a classifier to a data set repeatedly, honing in on the hard to crack problems.
 Tweaks "weak learners" into combined weighted sum that reflects a BOOST.